Rope the Moon

 2026

-Rope, steel wool, copper wool, copper and brass wire, 60cm x 150cm, 2026
+Rope, steel wool, copper wool, copper and brass wire, 60cm x 150cm

 -

-The Historic Dockyard: Exhibition Spring 2026
+Oceans: The Historic Dockyard Chatham 2026

-The Halpern Gallery: On Display Spring 2026
+Oceans: The Halpern Gallery 2026

 The story of historic shipbuilding using traditional materials